-If you want to fly (and get some awesome Himalayan views), Delhi to Kathmandu is the least expensive route by air to Nepal.
-Otherwise, the best option is to take a train and then a bus.
-Taking the bus all the way has become slightly more appealing since the Delhi Transport Corporation launched a direct service to Kathmandu in late 2014.
-However, it's still a long hour haul!
+If you want to fly (and get some incredible Himalayan views), Delhi to Kathmandu is the least expensive, least time-consuming route by air to Nepal (under two hours).
+Otherwise, the best option is to take a train to Gorakhpur and then a bus.
+Taking the bus all the way has become slightly more appealing since the Delhi Transport Corporation launched a direct service to Kathmandu.
+However, it's still a long 25-hour haul!

-Most people going overland from north India to Nepal pass through the Sunauli border to Bhairahawa in central Nepal, accessible from unappealing Gorakhpur in Uttar Pradesh.
+Most people going overland from north India to Nepal pass through the Sunauli border to Bhairahawa in central Nepal, accessible from rather unappealing Gorakhpur in Uttar Pradesh (although, pleasingly, Gorakhpur has become a lot cleaner in recent years).
 This is the biggest and busiest India-Nepal border crossing.
 There are frequent connections to Kathmandu, Pokhara, and Lumbini from there.

 Via the Raxaul Border Crossing

 The Panitanki border crossing, to Kakarbhitta in far eastern Nepal, is accessible from Siliguri in West Bengal.
 It's most utilized by people traveling from Darjeeling, Kolkata, Sikkim and the rest of northeast India.
-Buses and shared jeeps run to the border from Siliguri, Kalimpong, and Gangtok in Sikkim.
-There are regular buses to Kathmandu (14-16 hours) and Pokhara (15 hours) from Kakarbhitta.
+Buses, taxis and shared jeeps run to the border from Siliguri, Kalimpong, and Gangtok in Sikkim.
+Siliguri to Panitanki (for those going from Darjeeling) takes approximately 45 minutes to an hour.
+Though the border crossing is open 24 hours, the Indian and Nepali immigration offices close are only open from 7 a.m. to 10 p.m. so foreigners should ensure that they arrive within this timeframe.
+There are regular buses to Kathmandu (14 to 16 hours) and Pokhara (15 hours) from Kakarbhitta.
 It's worth stopping at Chitwan National Park on the way to break the journey.
-Get off the bus at Sauraha (9 hours from Kakarbhitta), which is the closest town and travel hub to the park.
+Get off the bus at Sauraha (nine hours from Kakarbhitta), which is the closest town and travel hub to the park.

 Via the Banbasa Border Crossing

 This border crossing, at Banbasa in Uttarakhand, is the most westerly crossing into Nepal from India.
 It's the quickest, and most rural, route from Delhi to Kathmandu.
 Yet, it's still a long way from Mahendra Nagar (now officially called Bhimdatta) on the Nepali side of the border to Kathmandu.
-Buses take about 15-17 hours.
-Banbasa can be reached from Barielly, Rudrapur, or Haldwani in Uttarakhand (3 hours).
+Buses take about 15 to 17 hours.
+Banbasa can be reached from Bareilly, Rudrapur, or Haldwani in Uttarakhand (three hours).
 It's possible to get buses to Pokhara and Kathmandu from Mahendra Nagar.
-If you're not short on time, it's worth visiting Bardia National Park on the way (get off at Ambassa, about 5 hours from Mahendra Nagar.
+If you're not short on time, it's worth visiting Bardiya National Park on the way (get off at Ambassa, about five hours from Mahendra Nagar.
 Thakurdwara is the closest village to the park and it's about 40 minutes from Ambassa).

 Other Border Crossings